Here's the new Fed dot plot

-The Federal Reserve just announced, as expected, that it intends to raise its target for the baseline interest rate to 0.5-0.75%, up from the 0.25-0.5% range it has been targeting since December 2015.
-The central bank also gave us some idea about what its policy makers think is coming in the future.
+The Federal Reserve just announced that it intends to keep the fed funds rate in the same 0.25-0.5% range it has been targeting since December 2015.
+They also gave us some idea about what they think is coming in the future.

 The “dot plot,” part of the FOMC’s Summary of Economic Projections released along with the policy decision statement, shows where each participant in the meeting thinks the fed funds rate should be at the end of the year for the next few years and in the longer run.